 Watch Moses Znaimer’s 1968 Interview With Civil Rights Activist James Baldwin

-After If Beale Street Could Talk racked up three Academy Award nominations, including Best Adapted Screenplay, The CBC managed to dig from their archives a 1968 interview with civil rights activist and writer James Baldwin, the author of the 1974 novel the screenplay is based on.
+After If Beale Street Could Talk racked up three Academy Award nominations, including Best Adapted Screenplay, in early 2019, The CBC managed to dig from their archives a 1968 interview with civil rights activist and writer James Baldwin, the author of the 1974 novel the screenplay is based on.